Theodore Abu Qurrah: Biography

 Theodore was born around 750 in the city of Edessa (Şanlıurfa), in northern Mesopotamia (Urfa, Turkey), and was the Chalcedonian Bishop of the nearby city of Harran until some point during the archbishopric of Theodoret of Antioch (795–812).
 Michael the Syrian, who disapproved of Theodore, later claimed that the archbishop had deposed Theodore for heresy, although this is unlikely.
 While it has been suggested that Theodore was a monk at the monastery of Mar Saba, there is little evidence for that.
 It is known for certain, however, that between 813 and 817 he debated with the Monophysites of Armenia at the court of Ashot Msakeri.

 Around 814, Theodore visited Alexandria.
 On his way, he sojourned at Sinai where, for one Abū 'l-Tufayl, he wrote the Book of Master and Disciple (now ascribed to "Thaddeus of Edessa").
-The final historical record to his life is the Arabic translation of pseudo-Aristotle's De virtutibus animae, most likely round 816.
+The final historical record to his life is the Arabic translation of pseudo-Aristotle's De virtutibus animae, most likely around 816.
 He died probably between 820 and 825.